-Present : 6- Board Member Jason Norbury Board Member Dana Arth Board Member Don Gustafson Board Member Jeff Sims Board Member John Lovell Board Member Mark Kitchens Absent : 3- Board Member Carla Dial Board Member Donnie Funk Board Member Jake Loveless Approval of Agenda Chairperson Norbury announced that there were no changes to the agenda, and asked for a motion to approve.
+Board Member Jason Norbury Board Member Dana Arth Board Member Don Gustafson Board Member Jeff Sims Board Member John Lovell Board Member Mark Kitchens Board Member Carla Dial Board Member Donnie Funk Board Member Jake Loveless Approval of Agenda Chairperson Norbury announced that there were no changes to the agenda, and asked for a motion to approve.
 A motion was made by Board Member Lovell, seconded by Board Member Sims, that the agenda be approved.
 The motion carried unanimously.
-Public Comment S Approval of Con sent There were no public comments at the meeting.
-Agenda 2019-26 50 Minutes of the March 14, 2019, Planning Commission meeting A motion was made by Board Member Lovell, seconded by Board Member Sims, that the minutes be approved.
+Public Comments Approval of Conse ent There were no public comments at the meeting.
+Agenda 2019-2650 ) Minutes of the March 14, 2019, Planning Commission meeting A motion was made by Board Member Lovell, seconded by Board Member Sims, that the minutes be approved.
 The motion carried unanimously.
-Public Hearings 2019-25 ; 39 Public Hearing: Application #PL2018-222 - Rezoning from CP-2 to PI and Preliminary Development Plan - Storage Mart 156, 3924 and 3930 SW Raintree Drive; New TGK-KC, LLC, applicant.
-(NOTE: This item has been CONTINUED to a date uncertain at staff's request.)
+Public Hearings 2019-253 9 Appl. #PL2018-222 - REZONING from CP-2 to PI and PRELIMINARY DEVELOPMENT PLAN - Storage Mart 156, 3924 and 3930 SW Raintree Dr; New TGK-KC, LLC, applicant (continued to a date certain of April 11, 2019, at staff's request)

 A motion was made by Board Member Sims, seconded by Board Member Gustafson, that this application be continued, at staff's request, to the Planning Commission, due back on